Last updated on November 27th, 2023 at 07:40 am

 If your antifreeze is rated to handle the temperature of your freezer and it remains unfrozen, your RV antifreeze is still good and has not gone bad.
 However, if you pull out the product and it has frozen inside of the container, it is most likely a spoiled product.

 Time usually affects the overall ability of your antifreeze product in terms of the cold temperatures it can handle.
-While your leftover antifreeze product may be able to handle higher freezing temperatures, it may not be able to handle extreme cold temperatures after being left on a shelf for more than a year.
+While your leftover antifreeze product may be able to handle higher freezing temperatures, it may not be able to handle extremely cold temperatures after being left on a shelf for more than a year.

 Are There Expiration Dates On RV Antifreeze?